Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

-Nationals Park is bicycle friendly with space for 250 bikes in bike racks located around the exterior of the ballpark.
+Nationals Park is bicycle friendly, with space for 250 bikes in bike racks located around the exterior of the ballpark.
 Bicycles are not permitted inside Nationals Park.
 Guests may also use the free Bicycle Valet, located just to the left of the entrance to Garage C, on First Street SE near N Street SE.
-The valet accepts bikes 2 1/2 hours before game time and will close one hour after the completion of the game.
-Guests can determine the best bike route at nationals.com/waytogo.
+The valet accepts bikes 2 hours before game time and will close 1 hour after the completion of the game.
+Guests can determine the best bike route by visiting nationals.com/waytogo.

 Bottles and Cans

-Metal, plastic or glass containers of any kind (except for clear, factory-sealed plastic water bottles no larger than one liter, juice boxes, insulin containers and baby food).
-Only one bottle of water per person will be permitted.
+Metal, plastic or glass containers of any kind are prohibited (except for clear, factory-sealed or empty plastic water bottles no larger than one liter, juice boxes, insulin containers and baby food).
+Only one water bottle per person will be permitted.
 See GUEST CONDUCT POLICY (Prohibited Items).

 The Nationals Park Main Box Office is located outside the Center Field Gate.